SIMPLER: Efficient Foundation Model Adaptation via Similarity-Guided Layer Pruning for Earth Observation: Conclusion

 Multi-scale evaluation on TerraMind (Large, Small, Tiny) shows that SIMPLER-reduced models consistently match or outperform natively smaller architectures, with depth reduction even acting as implicit regularization at smaller scales.
 These findings advocate for a ``reduce once'' paradigm: investing in a single large-scale pre-training and deriving task-specific reduced architectures via similarity-based layer selection, rather than training multiple smaller foundation models independently.

-SIMPLER generalizes to foundation models trained with standard self-supervised objectives (MAE, contrastive learning), which naturally exhibit the representation stabilization the method exploits.
-For models employing alternative pre-training strategies, practitioners can verify applicability through CKA heatmap analysis as detailed in Appendix~~C. The approach opens avenues for extending similarity-based architecture selection to broader model families and multi-modal architectures.
+SIMPLER generalizes to foundation models trained with \crh{MAE-style} self-supervised objectives, which naturally exhibit the representation stabilization the method exploits.
+For models employing alternative pre-training strategies, practitioners can verify applicability through CKA heatmap analysis as detailed in Suppl.~Mat.~Sec.~C. \crh{Having validated SIMPLER across architectures, sensing modalities (multispectral, RGB, SAR), and task types, we leave its extension to paradigms without deep-layer stabilization, such as contrastive and collapse-prevention models, as the principal direction for future work (Suppl.\ Mat., Sec.~C).}